philippefaes/grlib/designs/leon3-xilinx-ml605/README.txt

 http://www.xilinx.com/ml605

+Note: This design requires that the GRLIB_SIMULATOR variable is correctly set.
+Please refer to the documentation in doc/grlib.pdf for additional information.

 Simulation and synthesis for ISE-13
 -----------------------------------

-The design uses the Xilinx MIG memory interface with an AHB-2.0 interface.
-The MIG source code cannot be distributed due to the prohibitive Xilinx license, so the MIG must be re-generated with coregen before simulation and synthesis can be done.
+The design uses the Xilinx MIG memory interface and Xilinx PCI Express endpoint with an AHB-2.0 interface.
+The source code cannot be distributed due to the prohibitive Xilinx license, so they must be re-generated with coregen before simulation and synthesis can be done.

-To generate the MIG and install the Xilinx unisim simulation library, do as follows:
+To generate the MIG and PCI Express and to install the Xilinx unisim simulation library, do as follows:

   make mig
-  make install-secureip
+  make pcie (do if PCI Express is enabled) make install-secureip

 This will ONLY work with ISE-13 installed, and the XILINX variable